 Sometimes your child might have a swollen lymph gland, most commonly in the neck.
 Sometimes an infected person will have fatigue and muscle aches.
-It’s rare for the disease to affect other organs.

-You should take your child to the doctor if:
+You should take your child to the GP if your child has:

-- your child has unexplained headaches or fever
+- unexplained headaches or fever